Review of the applicable law in light of current events

 As in the case of the United States, third-party countries that do not provide appropriate safeguards will only be able to transfer data if additional measures are taken.

 What are these additional measures?

-In its Recommendation the EDPS specifies that these additional measures should take into account all the circumstances of the transfer as well as the legislation of the country.
+In its Recommendation, the EDPS specifies that these additional measures should take into account all the circumstances of the transfer as well as the legislation of the country.

-With regard to the additional measures recommended by the EDPS, he provides a non-exhaustive list:
+Concerning the additional measures recommended by the EDPS, he provides a non-exhaustive list:

 Technical measures, namely the encryption of data hosted outside the European Union and/or the pseudonymization of exported data